anmarkoulis/event-sourcing/docs/presentation/presentation.md

 # Summary: Key Takeaways

 ## 🚀 Start Simple
-- No fancy event stores needed initially
+- No fancy event stores or event buses needed initially
 - Familiar tools, powerful results

 ## ⚠️ When NOT to use Event Sourcing